Traces is an all-new, female-led dark crime thriller coming soon to Alibi.

 Traces will premiere exclusively on Alibi (BT channel number 312 / 382 HD) on Monday, December 9 at 9pm.

-It will consist of six, one-hour episodes, and will run on Mondays and Tuesdays for three weeks.
+It will consist of six, one-hour episodes, and will run on Mondays and Tuesdays for three weeks, so the finale episode should air on Christmas Eve.

 Is there a trailer?